kdon22/o-ui/docs/feature-schemas/00-system-overview.md

 ## System Overview

 The Feature Schema System is the **Single Source of Truth (SSOT)** for all data structures, UI components, and business logic in the application.
-It provides:
+All behavior flows from the schema definitions under `src/features/**/**/*.schema.ts` and the central registry in `src/lib/resource-system/resource-registry.ts`.

 ### **🎯 Core Benefits**